May Dac = “The possibility of.”

-Accessories included: power cord, remote control, DC Power Cable, Package includes DAC only + Remote +DC Cable – NO Batteries in remote to speed up customs clearance.
+Accessories included: power cord (NorthAmerica ONLY), remote control, DC Power Cable, Package includes DAC only + Remote +DC Cable – NO Batteries in remote to speed up customs clearance.

 WARRANTY – 3 years warranty, both parts and labor, cover one way shipping (return shipping once product is confirmed a warranty claim).
 Be sure to buy directly from HoloAudio or authorized reseller and we recommend to buy from HoloAudioUSA<– this is KitsuneHiFi 😉 – Support is given from the source you choose to purchase from.

-This is special order item (will show “in stock” if able to order, this means we have the parts available for this dac and the order can be placed), with a typical 4.5+ – 5.5 weeks (estimated) delivery time to USA customers.
-However orders placed after Jan 1st 2021 may be delayed due to chinese new year an additional 2weeks.
+This is special order item (will show “in stock” if able to order, this means we have the parts available for this dac and the order can be placed), with a typical 4-5 weeks (estimated) delivery time to USA customers.
+However orders placed after Jan 1st 2021 (every year) may be delayed due to Chinese new year and add an additional 2weeks.
 This is out of our control.